BigBang019/Code_Library/README.md

 # Code_Library
 Algorithm practices in all popular online judge.
-Some of the solutions is available on https://BigBang019.github.io
+Some of the solutions are available on https://BigBang019.github.io